csrihat/Delay-Disruptant-FM-Radio/README.md

 - All components run properly inside Docker without build or startup issues.

 ### Validation
 - When FM1’s antenna is obstructed or signal drops, the failover to FM2 happens consistently.
-- When FM1 recovers, the system switches back normally without rapid back-and-forth switching.
+- When FM1 recovers, the system switches back normally without rapid back-and-forth switching, due to the configured hold-down timer.
 - The system ran for extended periods without crashes or unstable behavior.
 - The Grafana dashboard clearly reflects RSSI trends and each switch event, making the system easy to monitor during testing.

 ## Troubleshooting